prestodb/presto-js-client/presto-client/README.md

 ## Building

-Run `nx build presto-client` to build the library.
+Run `npm run build presto-client` to build the library.

+## Linting

+Run `npm run lint presto-client` to run the linter on the library.

 ## Testing